The applicant – at a minimum – must:

 b.
 Having performed ten or more valuations in which the applicant’s role was significant enough to be referenced in a valuation report; or,c.
 Being able to demonstrate substantial knowledge of business valuation concepts, be published on the subject, completed graduate work in the field, or obtained a designation from another recognized business valuation accrediting organization.

-3. Be a member in good standing of an IACVA Charter (at or prior to taking the ICVS examination);
+3. Be a member in good standing of an IACVS Charter (at or prior to taking the ICVS examination);

-4. While it is not required, IACVA strongly recommends completion of a five-day training program and prescribed course of study;
+4. While it is not required, IACVS strongly recommends completion of a five-day training program and prescribed course of study;

 5. Submit three personal and three business references;